Return to Index/Main Page

 Browning: One of many gun makers turned knife maker in the 1960s.
 Originally Browning turned out high-end knives on par with Gerber.
 Eventually manufacturing moved overseas and quality faltered.
 Today they produce both economy and mid range folding and fixed blade knives similar in quality to Buck.

 Buck: A knife made by Buck Knives, a family owned American enterprise.
 Buck Knives is located in Post Falls, Idaho and is credited with the introduction of the folding hunter.
 Their economy line of knives were made in China and use a different quality of steel.
 Their mid-range and high end knives are made in the United States.

-Buck 110: A very popular lockback pocket knife produced by Buck.
-The pattern has been copied by several companies and is often a target of no name copy cats.
+Buck 110: Buck's version of the LB-5 or Five Inch Lock-back.
+While Buck made the pattern very popular other companies also made the knife and it has sinced been copied by several companies and is often a target of no name copy-cats.
 The pattern is very popular among knife customizers.
 Unfortunatly for the Buck Trademark, any knife looking like a Buck 110 is often called a Buck knife buy the unsuspecting.

 Budding (Budding & Grafting) knife : A horticulture knife with specialty blade used for lifting bark, and grafting branches .
 The blade is normally a cotton sampler style blade with an added bark lifter on the end of the spine. .
 See Garden knife or Horticulture knife for related knives.

 Buffalo Bone: Normally, bone derived from DomesticWater Buffalo used for handle material.
 Domestic Water Buffalo are common through-out Asia Buffalo Bone is a common feature on knives made in Pakistan and/or India but is also featured on high-end knives.